image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 | ![Input image](./images/watershed/input.jpg) | ![Mask output](./images/watershed/OTSU.png) |

 Two massive regions while, in reality, there are several cells there.
-That's what the watershed algorithm is for.
+This is where the watershed algorithm comes in.

 The idea behind watershed is that it finds extreme points of intensity and from these points it finds all ROIs.
 For instance, with watershed, here are the regions that are found: